Solving Linear Systems on Quantum Hardware with Hybrid HHL++: Discussion

+In this work, we leverage newly hardware features with the development of algorithmic tools to make the HHL algorithm more feasible on NISQ hardware.
+This results in a new application-oriented benchmark for small quantum hardware on quantum linear algebra tasks.
+This work represents a milestone towards the evaluation of quantum algorithms to tackle relevant use cases in quantum hardware available today.
+We improved on the Hybrid HHL introduced by Lee \etal in two ways.

-Our contributions are also algorithmic, we developed an algorithm that optimizes the scaling parameter $\gamma$ for the Hamiltonian simulation required by QCL-QPE.
-We showed that the scaling of $A$ by the $\gamma$, obtained with the algorithm, enabled resolving the relevant eigenvalues in the output distribution of QCL-QPE more accurately.
-These $n$-bit estimates of the relevant eigenvalues are used to calculate the angles for the rotations in the eigenvalue inversion component.
-Then, they are mapped to a small number of bits, $r$, so as to control the rotations on these estimates and reduce the number of qubits required.
-In comparison to the uniformly controlled rotation approach, the number of rotations in this implementation is smaller, and as a consequence, the circuit is significantly shallower and the number of qubits required is reduced.
+We developed an algorithm that optimizes the scaling parameter $\gamma$ for the Hamiltonian simulation required by phase estimation.
+We showed that the scaling of $\mathbf{A}$ by the $\gamma$, obtained with the algorithm, enabled resolving the relevant eigenvalues in the output distribution of phase estimation more accurately.
+Moreover, we introduce a heuristic method that reduces the complexity of the HHL circuit.

-The main aim of this work is to allow for hardware demonstrations of quantum algorithms for tackling a practical use case in near-term hardware.
-We do not claim any speedup with our method, it is a step forward implementation on real hardware.
-We do a comparative analysis of different approaches for the eigenvalue inversion component of HHL in terms of \textsf{CNOT} and ancilla count and we identify different regimes where we see advantage of some methods over others.

-We executed separate components of the Hybrid HHL enhanced with dynamic quantum circuits and end-to-end implementation on real hardware, the trapped-ion Quantinuum System Model H$1$-$2$, to optimize a \mbox{S\&P 500} portfolio by casting this problem as a QLSP.
-To the best of our knowledge, this is the largest-to-date execution of HHL with a two-qubit gate depth up to 254.
-We obtained, with great fidelity, the optimal allocation vector represented as a quantum state.

-We also showed that the proposed eigenvalue inversion circuit is significantly more efficient than the uniformly controlled rotation gate method.
-This is because we reduced the number of controlled rotations, and as a consequence, the circuit depth and the number of qubits.
-What is more, this approach is more suitable for NISQ devices, in comparison to Lee \etal~work, since QCL-QPE requires less qubits and coherence time.

-Moreover, we solved a practical use case on quantum hardware.
-We calculated the inner product between the quantum portfolio state obtained with the end-to-end execution of our approach for the Hybrid HHL and the classically calculated solution loaded as a quantum state.
-Using the proposed approach, we obtained a higher inner product than the uniformly controlled rotations method when executing on hardware and in the Qiskit statevector simulator.